GRIFFINCollaboration/GRSISpoon/README.md

 ##Testing

-Currently, the test suite for GRSISpoon is a simple procedure:
+GRSISpoon maintains a test suite to check that new code hasn't broken any existing features, and to ensure that bugs and regressions do not re-emerge when identified.
+When working on a bug, please add whatever tests you are using to track down the bug to either of the independent test suites or the in-situ run flag.
+When producing a new feature, please also construct a set of tests that check all assumptions made in its construction.

+Currently, the test suite for GRSISpoon has two steps: fragment building and physics testing.
+Both must pass with no complaints, or your changes will be reverted!
+If you think there is a good reason why your changes make the tests fail, open an issue to discuss the situation before attempting a merge.

+####Fragment Building

+This simple test just makes sure raw data builds to the same fragment tree it always has.
+The data is small and ships with GRSISpoon; to run the test, do:

 1. Sort the benchmark file ./testSuite/run27422_000.mid
 2. Run the root macro `root -b -l ./testSuite/testGauntlet.C`
 3. The macro will tell you all is well (so pls PR!), or that something failed (pls fix or justify before PR).

 The test just compares the tree you get from sorting the benchmark file with the tree I got from sorting the benchmark file, and demands they are identical up to timestamps.
-As an added bonus, `testGauntlet.C` should serve as an example of how to read GRSISpoon's ROOT output.

-Please note that passing the test suite is *required* for merging code into the collaboration's repo!
-If you think there is a good reason why your changes don't match, open an issue to discuss the situation before attempting a merge.
+####Physics Testing
+`./testSuite/testPhysics.C` runs a battery of tests to check that sensible physics results are being extracted when sorting a run of source data.
+To run it:

+1. Near the top of `testPhysics.C` there is an example of how to compile it; change the paths to something appropriate, make sure you've sourced `SOURCEME.(c)sh`, and compile.
+2. The raw data for this test is too big to ship with the package; current prescribed file is at `grsmid01.triumf.ca:/data1/tigress/GRSISpoonEffTest/fragment27495_000.root`
+3. Run as `./testPhysics fragment27495_000.root`.

+The physics testing runs the following tests [X].

 ##Style Conventions
 GRSISpoon code obeys the [Kronut Style Convention](http://root.cern.ch/drupal/content/c-coding-conventions).
 A quick